davidseeker507/LearnLikeAnAI/readme.md

 Discover how AI finds patterns in data without labels.
 Learn about clustering, anomaly detection, and discovering hidden structures.

 ### 3. Reinforcement Learning
 Experience how AI learns through trial and error, receiving rewards and penalties.
-Understand how game-playing AI and autonomous systems learn.
+In the treasure hunt mini-game, the reward and hazard locations are hidden, but you get structured signals (distance-to-treasure “radar,” pirate danger sensor, move counter) to emulate how agents learn from partial information.

 ##  Project Structure